Complete non-ambiguous trees and associated permutations: new enumerative results: Preliminaries

 \subsection{Permutations, permutation patterns, and permutation graphs}

-For $n \geq 1$, we let $S_n$ be the set of permutations of length $n$ (called $n$-permutations for short).
+For $n \geq 1$, we let $S_n$ be the set of permutations of size $n$ (called $n$-permutations for short).
 We will usually use standard one-line notation for permutations.
 That is, a permutation $\pi \in S_n$ is a word $\pi = \pi_1 \cdots \pi_n$ on the alphabet $[n]$ such that every letter in $[n]$ appears exactly once in $\pi$.
 By convention, the unique $0$-permutation is simply the empty word.
 For $i,j \in [n], i \neq j$, we write $i \prec_{\pi} j$ if $i$ appears before (to the left of) $j$ in the permutation (word) $\pi$.

-Another useful way of viewing permutations is their \emph{graphical representation}.
+Another useful way of viewing permutations is their \emph{plot}.
 In this view, an $n$-permutation is a set of dots in an $n \times n$ grid such that every row and every column of the grid contains exactly one dot.
-For a permutation $\pi = \pi_1 \cdots \pi_n$, we construct its graphical representation by putting dots in column $i$ and row $\pi_i$ for $i = 1, \cdots, n$.
+For a permutation $\pi = \pi_1 \cdots \pi_n$, we construct its plot by putting dots in column $i$ and row $\pi_i$ for $i = 1, \ldots, n$.
 When connecting permutations to CNATs, it will be convenient to label columns from left-to-right and rows from top-to-bottom in this representation, as in Figure~\ref{fig:perm_graphical_repr} below.

 A permutation $\pi = \pi_1 \cdots \pi_n$ is said to be \emph{reducible} if there exists $1 \leq k < n$ such that $\pi_1 \cdots \pi_k$ is a $k$-permutation.
 A permutation is \emph{irreducible} if it is not reducible.
-For example, the permutation $\textbf{312}564$ is reducible, while $561243$ is irreducible.\footnote{ The terminology of \emph{(in)decomposable} is also used sometimes in the literature instead of (ir)reducible. } A \emph{fixed point} of a permutation $\pi$ is an index $j \in [n]$ such that $\pi_j = j$.
+Such an index $k$ is called a \emph{breakpoint} of the permutation $\pi$.
+For example, the permutation $\textbf{312}564$ is reducible, while $561243$ is irreducible.\footnote{ The terminology of \emph{(in)decomposable}, or \emph{sum (in)decomposable}, is also used sometimes in the literature instead of (ir)reducible. } A \emph{fixed point} of a permutation $\pi$ is an index $j \in [n]$ such that $\pi_j = j$.
 A \emph{left-to-right minimum} is a letter $\pi_i$ such that $\pi_j > \pi_i$ for all $j < i$.
 For example, the permutation $\textbf{5}6\textbf{1}243$ has two left-to-right minima $5$ and $1$.